abnakore/Pygame/tic_tac_toe/README.txt

 challenges like juggling between school and programming activities, and I know more challenges lie ahead but I am equal to the task Now more so than ever.

-How To play:
-1. Select from the modes available (single player or multiplayer).
-2. The game is played on a grid that's 3 squares by 3 squares.
-3. You are either X or O, your friend (or the computer if the mode selected is single player) is either O or X.
-4. Players take turns putting their marks in empty squares.
-5. The first player to get 3 of his/her marks in a row (up, down, across, or diagonally) is the winner.
-5. When all 9 squares are full without winning, the game is a tie.